superjoe2000/workshop-iac-bicep-labs/labfiles/Day 1/Module 2 Introduction to Bicep Templates/Lab01/readme.md

 ![The RG](../../../../images/rg-iac-bicep-labs.png)

-And click on the name to bring up the pane for that resource and see the new StorageAccount "salab..." in the resource pane.
+And click on the name to bring up the pane for that Resource Group and see the new StorageAccount "salab..." in the resource pane.

 ![RG Pane](../../../../images/salabInRg.png)

-You have sucessfully completed the Lab.
+You have successfully completed the Lab.